t-test for independent samples

 - The educational level of a person

-3. The variables must be normally distributed
+3. The variables are normally distributed

 The t-test for independent samples gives the most accurate results when the data from each group are normally distributed.
 However, there are exceptions in special cases.